ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 # Claims

-Using a JSON Proof Token requires combining information from two sources: the claim names and the payloads.
-The simplest solution is to list the claim names in an ordered array that aligns with the included payloads.
-This claims array can be conveniently included in the JWP Protected Header using the `claims` key.
+A JSON Proof Token assigns each playload a claim name.
+Payloads MUST each have a negotiated and understood claim name within the application context.
+The simplest solution to establish payload claim names is as an ordered array that aligns with the included payloads.
+This claims array can be conveniently included in the Issuer Protected Header using the `claims` key.

-When the claims array is stored in the header, any variations of it are disclosed to the verifier and can be used to correlate and link usages.
-Given the privacy design considerations around linkability it is recommended that the claims are defined external to an individual JPT and either referenced or known by the application context.
+When the claims array is stored in the header, any variations of that array between JWP are visible to the verifier, and can indirectly leak user information or provide linkability.
+Given the privacy design considerations around linkability it is RECOMMENDED that the claims are defined external to an individual JPT and either referenced or known by the application context.

 To facilitate this external definition of the claim names, an additional `cid` key is defined with a required digest value calculated as defined here.
 This `cid` can be used similar to a `kid` in order to ensure that is it possible to externally resolve and then verify that the correct list of claim names is being used when processing the payloads containing the claim values.